jlrgraham/ha-shellies-discovery/DOCKER.md

 #### TLS

 If the MQTT broker port configuration is set to 8883 then the connector will automatically attempt to enable TLS for the connection to the broker.
 The standard [Python certifi package](https://pypi.org/project/certifi/) will be used for CA roots, so public certs (ie: Let's Encrypt + others) should just work.

+### Home Assistant Status

+Many Shelly first generation devices do not place the MQTT retain flag on their status topics, this causes Home Assistant to think they are offline after a restart of Home Assistant (the `online` topic disappears from Home Assistant's view).
+To combat this we can watch for Home Assistant to startup in MQTT the `HA_STATUS_TOPIC` setting, and then publish out an announce request to the `SHELLEY_ANNOUNCE_MQTT_PREFIX/command` topic.

 ## Usage Examples